simeononsecurity/simeononsecurity.ch/content/articles/pci-dss-explained-card-transaction-security/index.en.md

 Navigating the path to PCI-DSS compliance involves a series of crucial steps, ensuring **stringent adherence** to the standard's requirements.

 1. **Assessment**: **Thoroughly evaluating** an organization's systems, processes, and controls is the first step.
-This comprehensive assessment uncovers vulnerabilities and shortcomings that need attention to bolster security.
+This comprehensive assessment uncovers vulnerabilities and shortcomings that need attention to strengthen security.

 2. **Remediation**: Addressing the issues unveiled during the assessment phase is paramount. **Rectifying vulnerabilities** forms the bedrock of a secure environment, reinforcing the organization's defenses against potential threats.

 3. **Validation**: To **validate compliance**, organizations have two main routes: engaging a **Qualified Security Assessor (QSA)** or using **Self-Assessment Questionnaires (SAQs)**.
 QSAs are certified professionals who assess and confirm compliance, while SAQs are self-assessment tools that organizations can use based on their specific circumstances.

-4. **Ongoing Monitoring**: Achieving and maintaining PCI-DSS compliance is not a one-time endeavor.
+4. **Ongoing Monitoring**: Achieving and maintaining PCI-DSS compliance isn't a one-time endeavor.
 It requires a commitment to **continuous efforts**.
 Regular assessments, **updates**, and security enhancements are vital to address new threats and vulnerabilities as they emerge.

 **Keywords**: PCI-DSS Compliance, Assessment, Vulnerabilities, Remediation, Validation, Qualified Security Assessor (QSA), Self-Assessment Questionnaires (SAQs), Ongoing Monitoring.